npiscitello/MegaWeather/README.md

-# hackWITus
+# Project Planning

-This is a to-do list of sorts in preparation for the hackathon.
-This project has officially moved to the esp8266 platform.
+~~This is a to-do list of sorts in preparation for the hackathon.
+This project has officially moved to the esp8266 platform.~~ This list was to help plan for work during a hackathon; now, it's just the general project todo list.

 0. ~~get some kind of debugging output console over usb?~~
 1. ~~SPI comms (get *something* to display on the matrix)~~
 2. ~~re-implement icon set~~
-3. animations!
+3. ~~animations!~~
 4. Get Wifi connected and pull dummy data from somewhere (try example.com)
-5. find a weather API (to hit every hour or half hour ish)
+5. ~~find a weather API (to hit every hour or half hour ish)~~
 6. sync icons with API; add as needed - get them displaying properly!
 7. display temperature, precip % chance, etc.